Indonesian Political, Business & Finance News

 ...
 Brunei is one step ahead of the Philippines in its determination to prevent the kingdom from becoming a haven for dirty money laundering...

-Robbers shoot victim, get away with Rp 180m JAKARTA (JP): While police and senior city officials were discussing plans to crack down on street crimes, an audacious robbery took place on Monday in the busy Tebet area of South Jakarta, during which a man was shot in the leg and Rp 180 million...
+Robbers shoot victim, make away with Rp 180 million JAKARTA (JP): While police and senior city officials were discussing plans to crack down on street crimes, an audacious robbery took place on Monday in the busy Tebet area of South Jakarta, during which a man was shot in the leg and Rp 180 million (US$21,176) stolen by the criminals.
+Tebet police Second Insp.
+Darmono said the incident took place at around 11:00 a.m.

-Thirty-year-old research center, first home of famed scholars J. Soedradjad Djiwandono is a former governor of Bank Indonesia and currently a senior visiting research fellow at the Institute of Southeast Asian Studies (ISEAS) of Singapore.
+Soedradjad: LP3ES should make constructive efforts to survive J. Soedradjad Djiwandono is a former governor of Bank Indonesia and currently a senior visiting research fellow at the Institute of Southeast Asian Studies (ISEAS) of Singapore.
+He was one of many people conveying their congratulations in a publication released on the 30th anniversary of the LP3ES research institute.
+The following are excerpts of his statement sent to LP3ES.